JosephMcGrath/REORS/README.md

     library("devtools")
     install_github("JosephMcGrath/REORS")
     library("REORS")
+The devtools package may suggest that RTools needs to be installed for packages to be built - this does not seem to impede workings here.
 And for any later sessions use:

     library("REORS")
 To load the library (also loads the raster package and all its dependancies).